Noamko/Quad-Copter/README.md

 # QCopter

-## Update: as for today im as CS student,
+## Update:
-## the plan is to rewrite this Completely with a self written Scheduler.
+## Since I learned a lot from my ongoing cs degree, the plan is to rewrite this Completely with a self written Scheduler.

 Personal project made from scratch.